-Since its enactment, the CMS, has taken steps to implement various drug pricing provisions of the IRA.
-This includes, without limitation, issuing new guidance on June 30, 2023 detailing the requirements and parameters of the first round of price negotiations, to take place during 2023 and 2024, for products subject to the "maximum fair price" provision that would become effective in 2026 and, on August 29, 2023, releasing the initial list of 10 drugs subject to price negotiations.
+Since its enactment, CMS has taken a number of steps to implement various drug pricing provisions of the IRA.
+This includes, without limitation, issuing guidance detailing the requirements and parameters of the price negotiation process for products subject to the "maximum fair price" program under the CMS has also released the initial list of 10 drugs that were subject to the first round of price negotiations under the program and subsequently announced the negotiated prices that will apply for such products in price applicability year 2026.
 While it remains to be seen how the drug pricing provisions imposed by the IRA will affect the broader pharmaceutical industry (including orphan drug or small molecule development), several pharmaceutical manufacturers and other industry stakeholders have challenged the law, including through lawsuits brought against the U.S. Department of Health and Human Services (HHS), the Secretary of HHS, CMS, and the CMS Administrator challenging the constitutionality and administrative implementation of the IRA's drug price negotiation provisions.
 We cannot predict whether the IRA, or any of its component parts, will be overturned, repealed, replaced, or amended nor can we predict the likelihood, nature, or extent of other health reform initiatives that may arise from future legislation, administrative, or other action.
 However, we expect these initiatives to increase pressure on drug pricing.
 Further, certain broader legislation that is not targeted to the healthcare industry may nonetheless adversely affect our profitability.
 If we or any third parties we may engage are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we or such third parties are not able to maintain regulatory compliance, our product candidates may lose any regulatory approval that may have been obtained and we may not achieve or sustain profitability.